 - a portion of cooked prawns

-- If you are using frozen cooked prawns put them in a warm water to defrost.
+- If you are using frozen cooked prawns put them in warm water to defrost.

 - Put organic miso paste in a small bowl and add a little water.
 Whisk it until the miso paste dissolves in water.

-- Heat the rapeseed oil on a medium high heat in a medium, tall saucepan.
+- Heat the rapeseed oil on medium-high heat in a medium, tall saucepan.
 Once hot add half of the chopped spring onions.
 Gently fry for about half of a minute, then add sliced shiitake mushrooms.